-Bad breath, or otherwise known as oral malodor or halitosis, is a build up of several gases produced by excess bacteria.
-These gases produce an unpleasant odor, which is noticeable when one speaks or breathes out.
+Bad breath, otherwise known as oral malodor or halitosis, is a build-up of several gases produced by excess bacteria.
+These gases produce an unpleasant odour, which is noticeable when one speaks or breathes out.
 This can often be worse after a night’s sleep and is called “Morning Breath”.
 This is also treatable.

 Where does the problem come from?

 Bad breath is a common condition, which usually originates in the mouth.
 Research shows 55% to 65% of people have halitosis chronically and 95% at some time or other.
-Even when the sufferer is diligent with good oral hygiene, bad breath usually still comes from the “oral cavity”.
-Bad breath almost never comes from the gastrointestinal tract (stomach).
+Even when the sufferer is diligent with good oral hygiene, bad breath usually comes from the “oral cavity”.
+Bad breath seldom comes from the gastrointestinal tract (stomach).

 What causes bad breath?

-How can I tell if I have Bad Breath?
+How can I tell if I Have a Bad Breath?

 Even though I brush my teeth daily, I still have bad breath.
 Why?

-The odor of bad breath is caused by oral bacteria.
+Oral bacteria cause the odour of the bad breath.
 People who have gum disease have more oral malodor than people without gum disease.
-If your gums have any redness, swelling or bleeding at all on brushing, flossing or interdental cleaning then you may well have some gum disease.
+If your gums have any redness, swelling or bleeding at all on brushing, flossing or interdental cleaning, then you may well have some gum disease.
 However, gums may not be the only area where bad breath originates due to bacterial build-up within the mouth.

 Can mouthwash or tablets cure my bad breath?